muppet9010/Factorio-Railway-Tunnel/README.md

 ===========

 - Trains will natively use tunnels just like any other track, no need to specially path via them.
 You can have a train stop part way in/out of a tunnel at a signal or station and then resume or reverse its journey.
 - The tunnel is a single block of rail and so only 1 train can use a tunnel at a time.
-Trains do prefer empty normal tracks over tunnels, but will use a tunnel over congested track.
+Trains do prefer empty normal tracks over tunnels, but will use a tunnel over congested track (few trains or medium distance).
 - Tunnels are built by placing the entrance and exit pieces (rails outwards) and then building underground tunnel between them.
 When a tunnel is complete rail signals will appear on both ends of the tunnel.
 Special pieces of underground tunnel allow for rail tracks on the surface to cross the tunnel.